MCHouston/shanling-cr60-raspberry-pi-flac-cd-ripper-and-metadata-grabber/README.md

 - Insert an audio CD
 - The udev rule will detect when a new drive appears (CR60) and trigger the cr60_rip.service
 - The script will:
-  1. Detect the CD in the CR60 disk tray (CR60 must be in rip mode, connected via it's USB-B port to the raspberry pi)
+  1. Detect the CD in the CR60 disk tray (CR60 must be in rip mode, connected via its USB-B port to the Raspberry Pi)
   2. Rip WAVs off of the CD to lossless FLAC in a temporary directory
   3. Tag files and fetch artwork
   4. Move tagged FLACs to `/mnt/data/Music`
   5. Delete the temporary directory (if it still exists)
   6. Eject the CR60 disk tray
-  7. Shut down the raspberry pi once the disk tray is closed with no CD in it, or begin ripping the next CD if a new disk is loaded
+  7. Shut down the Raspberry Pi once the disk tray is closed with no CD in it, or begin ripping the next CD if a new disk is loaded

 ---